How Many Hours Are There in 5 Days? A thorough look

 Beyond the Simple Calculation: Minutes and Seconds

-While the primary focus has been on hours, it's important to consider the smaller units of time within those 120 hours.
+While the primary focus has been on hours, don't forget to consider the smaller units of time within those 120 hours.
 Each hour contains 60 minutes, and each minute contains 60 seconds.
 To express 120 hours in minutes, we perform the following calculation:

 Similarly, to express 120 hours in seconds, we calculate: